vividvilla/flaq/README.md

 To Do's
 =======

-- [ ] Write tests for answerd and votes
+- [ ] Write tests for answers and votes

 API Docs - endpoints
 =============================